Christine1204/ableton-smk25-custom-midi-script-configuration/README.md

 ## Additional Notes
 - **Original Scripts:** Credit to the author of the original scripts that made this possible.
 The original project is linked below:
   [https://github.com/laidlaw42/ableton-live-midi-remote-scripts/tree/YourControllerName](https://github.com/laidlaw42/ableton-live-midi-remote-scripts/tree/YourControllerName)
+- **My own input on the Play, Stop and Rec buttons**: I found that it was only possible to use them by changing them to CC and modifying the code in SMK25.py.
+DO NOT CHANGE THEIR MAPPINGS IN MIDI_Map
 - **Compatibility:** Tested with Ableton 11 using Python 3.
 This configuration may not work with earlier versions of Ableton (especially pre-11, which use Python 2).

 ---